felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 If you plan on reading for long periods of time, you need a way to get comfortable.
 Fortunately, I believe I have found an easy way that will work for most people.
-This is what is looks like:
+This is what it looks like:

 {{< figure src="/img/how-hold-a-book-1.jpg" position="center" caption="" >}}